Parliament Buildings (Barbados): West wing

-In November 2006 the West Wing of Parliament was refurbished to mark the island's 40th year of Independence.
+In November 2006, the West Wing of Parliament was refurbished to mark the island's 40th year of Independence.
 Among other things, the newly refurbished West wing houses a National Heroes Gallery as well as a Museum of Parliament.
 A ceremony was held to commemorate the reopening of the west wing and was attended by dignitaries as well as the general public.

 Notable features of the Parliament Buildings

 In addition to its beautiful architecture, the Parliament buildings have several notable architectural features.

 The green colour cast iron railing surrounding the courtyard of the Parliament Buildings was made by a British firm called Messrs Andrew Handyside & Co.
 Ltd.

-Another notable feature of the building itself is many of the windows of the buildings have louvered shutters for blocking out direct-sun light.
+Another notable feature of the building itself is that many of the windows of the building have louvred shutters for blocking out direct sunlight.

-During the months of November and December the city of Bridgetown has an annual national lighting ceremony.
-During this time the Parliament Buildings are often elaborately illuminated in the colours of the National Flag (in November) or Green/Red for Christmas (by the middle of December).
+During November and December, the city of Bridgetown has an annual national lighting ceremony.
+During this time, the Parliament Buildings are often elaborately illuminated in the colours of the National Flag (in November) or Green/Red for Christmas (by the middle of December).

 The Clock tower

-A prominent feature of the coral-limestone structures is the clock tower attached to the west-wing.
-The Tower located in the west wing can be seen from several vantage points around Bridgetown and is complemented by a four faced clock on each side.
-The Barbadian flag flying triumphantly on top of it.
+A prominent feature of the coral-limestone structures is the clock tower attached to the west wing.
+The Tower, located in the west wing, can be seen from several vantage points around Bridgetown and is complemented by a four-faced clock on each side.
+The Barbadian flag is flying triumphantly on top of it.
 However, the clock tower was not always located in the west wing.

-A clock tower with a peal of bells was previously attached to the east-wing where both the Senate and House of Assembly chambers are located, however poor soil conditions destabilised the clock-tower's base causing it to begin sinking.
+A clock tower with a peal of bells was previously attached to the east wing, where both the Senate and House of Assembly chambers are located, however, poor soil conditions destabilised the clock tower's base, causing it to begin sinking.
 Within ten years of its construction, the clock tower had sunk by ten feet into the ground.
-The tower was dismantled in 1884 and a clock tower was later constructed at the west wing where it stands today.
+The tower was dismantled in 1884, and a clock tower was later constructed at the west wing, where it stands today.
 The clock was designed and manufactured by John Moore & Sons of Great Britain (1875).
 It was designed to run for 8 days and is designed to continue operating even when being wound.

-In 2010 the clock was damaged during Tropical Storm Tomas causing the hands to become ceased on 2:12.
+In 2010, the clock was damaged during Tropical Storm Tomas, causing the hands to cease on 2:12.
 Smith of Derby Group, England was contracted to refurbish the clock.